HaydenYangyile/HaydenYangyile.github.io/_news/announcement_1.md

 related_posts: false
 ---

 So excited!
 I was admitted to Nanjing University today!
-I wanna remember this moment forever.
+In this moment now capture it remember it.